 The double amputee sprinter is on trial for killing his girlfriend Reeva Steenkamp in his home last year.

+The double amputee sprinter is on trial for killing Steenkamp in February last year.
 He admits killing her but says he mistook her for a burglar and thought he was defending himself.

 The prosecution says the two had an argument and he killed her intentionally.